'Old School' at 20: How Will Ferrell streaked his way to stardom in the 2003 college comedy hit

 Ivan Reitman was their college movie professor

-The road to Old School began twenty-five years ago at the 1998 Sundance Film Festival, where Phillips and co-director Andrew Gurland premiered their long-lost documentary, Frat House, to great acclaim (including a Grand Jury Prize win in the Documentary category) and a high-profile sale to HBO.
+The road to Old School began 25 years ago at the 1998 Sundance Film Festival, where Phillips and co-director Andrew Gurland premiered their long-lost documentary Frat House to great acclaim (including a Grand Jury Prize win in the Documentary category) and a high-profile sale to HBO.
 But the movie — which depicted the antics of various frat chapters at Pennsylvania's Muhlenberg College — never aired on the network after the filmmakers were accused of staging scenes.
 (Frat House has still never been released commercially, but pirated versions can be found on YouTube.)

-Among the Sundance attendees who caught Frat House during its festival run was Ivan Reitman, who produced 1978's Animal House — the film that kicked off the next two decades of college comedies, from Revenge and the Nerds and Back to School to House Party 2 and PCU.
-By the late ’90s, though, the genre was in a fallow period, and the Canadian comedy auteur personally stepped in to help bring it back.
+Among the Sundance attendees who caught Frat House during its festival run was Ivan Reitman, who produced 1978's Animal House — the film that launched the next two decades of college comedies, from Revenge of the Nerds and Back to School to House Party 2 and PCU.
+By the late '90s, though, the genre was in a fallow period, and the Canadian comedy auteur personally stepped in to help bring it back.
 (Reitman died in 2022.)

 "Ivan saw Frat House at Sundance and wanted to meet Todd," Armstrong remembers.
 "He wanted to make an 'Animal House on the road' movie."
 That pitch became 2000's Road Trip, which was the first collaboration between Armstrong and Phillips.
 When that comedy took off, they pitched Reitman on a fraternity-themed follow-up that would swap out college-aged kids for older guys.